-Configuration type B, open chamber and fan assisted $(B{23} \text{ or } B{53})$ .
+Configuration type B, open chamber and fan assisted (B23 or B53).

-Using the relevant cover kit, direct air intake is possible and flue gas is exhausted into a single flue or directly to the outside.
-In this configuration it is possible to install the appliance in a partially protected place.
+Using the relevant cover kit, direct air intake is possible and flue gas is exhausted into a single chimney or directly to the outside.
+In this configuration the appliance can be installed in a completely open place.
 In this configuration the appliance is classified as type B. With this configuration:

-the flue gas exhaust must be connected to its own single chimney $(B{23})$ or ducted directly outside via a vertical terminal for direct exhaust $(B{53})$ or via an Immergas ducting system $(B{53})$ .
+- the flue gas exhaust must be connected to its own single chimney (B{23}) or ducted directly outside via a vertical terminal for direct exhaust (B{53}) or via an Immergas ducting system (B{53}) .